Azure-Samples/dotnet-container-app/README.md

 This example using manual trigger, to start the workflow following these steps:

 - Under your repository name, click *Actions* tab.
-- In the left sidebar, click the workflow "aspnetcore.bicep".
+- In the left sidebar, click the workflow *aspnetcore-deployment*.
 - Above the list of workflow runs, select *Run workflow*.
-- Use the Branch dropdown to select the workflow's main branch, Click Run workflow.
+- Use the Branch dropdown to select the workflow's main branch, Click *Run workflow*.

 ![Bicep Workflow](/images/img06.png "Bicep Workflow")